astronomer/docs/learn/airflow-kafka.md

 5. Create a second new connection.

 6. Name your second connection `kafka_listener` and select the `Generic` connection type.
-Provide the same details as in step 2.3, with the exception of setting the `group.id` to `"group_2"`.
+Provide the same details as you did in Step 2.3, but set the `group.id` to `"group_2"`.
 Having a second connection with a different `group.id` is necessary because the DAGs in this tutorial will have two consuming tasks which consume messages from the same Kafka topic.
 Learn more in [Kafka's Consumer Configs documentation](https://kafka.apache.org/documentation/#consumerconfigs).

 7. Click Save.